MichaelTA0111/ELE3001-FYP-BEng/doc/project-diary.md

 - MA created the `project-diary.md` and `meetings.md` files, which should continuously be updated to reflect progress and meetings respectively.

 Blockers:
 - MA was unable to interact with the remote server for the repository on GitLab.
 Cloning the repository worked, but the fetch and push commands would hang in the terminal.
-This seemed to be a problem on GitLab because the issue eventually resolved itself.
+This issue eventually resolved itself, so it was likely to be a problem with the GitLab servers.

+### Tuesday 18<sup>th</sup>:
+Progress:
+- MA built a basic but slightly more advanced C application on the Morello board using structs, pointers, and an extra source and header file.
+MA received help with this from a university colleague who is more familiar with C programming.
+- MA connected the Morello board to the router via ethernet and set up the ability to SSH into the machine wirelessly from another device.
+MA received help with this from a work colleague.
+- MA created a document outlining the potential future risks/unknowns for the project.